kbergsund/tic-tac-toe/README.md

 Javascript, HTML, CSS, Github, Atom, Chrome Dev Tools

 ## Learning Goals
-* Solidify & demnstrate understanding of all Mod 1 concepts & lessons (DRY Javascript/CSS, semantic HTML, event delegation, localStorage, etc.)
+* Solidify & demnstrate understanding of all Mod 1 concepts & lessons (DRY Javascript/CSS, semantic HTML, event delegation, localStorage, etc.).
 * Understand the different between the data model & DOM display.
-Build out complex web app with the latter dependent on the former for a single source of truth
+Build out complex web app with the latter dependent on the former for a single source of truth.
 * Break down complex final spec into smaller, actionable iterations that build on each other cleanly and effectively.

 ## Install & Setup